What you should read to learn more about competitive intelligence

 Sometimes, people want to know what they can read to learn more about competitive intelligence.

-First, let me send you to a very good article on how-to-do-it: Sara Lavenduski, “Competitive Intelligence: Smart Ways to One-Up the Competition”, Supplier Global Resource, May/June 2015.
+Let me first send you to a very good article on how-to-do-it: Sara Lavenduski, “Competitive Intelligence: Smart Ways to One-Up the Competition”, Supplier Global Resource, May/June 2015.
 It starts on page 96.

 Then, let me give you a short list of books, all of which still in print.
-I have excluded our book, Proactive Intelligence: The Successful Executive’s Guide to Intelligence, since it is mentioned elsewhere on this site.
-To make it easy to locate them and to get additional information, I linked the website for each one’s publisher’s page.
+I have excluded our most recent books, Competitive Intelligence Rescue – Getting It Right and Proactive Intelligence: The Successful Executive’s Guide to Intelligence, since they are both mentioned elsewhere on this site.
+To make it easy to locate these books and to get additional information about them, I am linking this website to each one’s publisher’s page.
 These books are, of course, also available through most bookstores and online services.
 In fairness to the authors/editors, they are listed in chronological order, from the newest to the oldest:

 AFIO’s Guide to the Study of Intelligence, Peter C. Oleson, Editor.
 Association of Former Intelligence Officers, Falls Church, VA, afio.com, 2016, 740 pages, $95.00.